 A spiritual practice is one that brings us full circle, not to a new self but, rather, back to the essence of our true selves.
 Yoga is the practice of celebrating what is.
 At the end of the hero’s journey, he finds that he did not need to go anywhere, that all he sought was inside him all along. – Meditations from the Mat by Rolf Gates

 You are being brought back to your own remembrance, that you are light and love, and that everything is okay.
 How can a soul die when energy itself in the law of conservation of energy never was born or can be extinguished.
 We have always been eternal light.
 There is absolutely nothing to fear within this all-knowing expansion.
 What we have always known will be confirmed thousandfolds when the time is right for you.
 How you have made your choices in life, how you chose to spend your life directed by how you related to things will be shown to you.
 It’s like the veil of illusion from this world has lifted itself and you are seeing the true light of it all.
 How the light illuminates all the experiences which you have had throughout the whole span of your life.
-They are cleared by this light, knowing that you have the inner-light to choose to love, to change and be liberated, feel liberated and live liberated day after day.
+They are cleared by this light, knowing that you have the inner-light to choose to love, to change and be liberated, feel liberated and live liberated day after day, every day.
 Because that is why we are solely here for, to love and to enjoy by doing what we love the most.
 We can always awaken again to our old remembrance of our soul’s purpose when we meditate on the light that will shine on our path and that will bring new awakened light within you and help direct you towards what needs to be done.

 Living a life of connection, being interconnected with the whole, meaning the flora and fauna, the mother earth through compassionate understanding that we were never separate but ONE living organism, always viewing other people with the same compassion as you would for yourself, that is true liberation.
 Treating each sentient being with love and the freedom to live to meet their full potential.
 We all share a purpose and that purpose is to be responsible to shine our light and be loving in every encounter here on earth and beyond.
-I read the book Dying to be me by Anita Moorjani who healed herself from cancer, and the book gave me that remembrance which I was talking about above, it made me think about my own liberation and giving myself the permission to love again freely without fear and that I am the only one responsible for healing my own life.
+I read the book Dying to be Me by Anita Moorjani who healed herself from cancer, and the book gave me that remembrance which I was talking about above, it made me think about my own liberation and giving myself the permission to love again freely without fear and that I am the only one responsible for healing my own life.
 Everything starts with believing in yourself to the degree that you follow your own truth even though that may differ from what those people close to you may believe is better for you.
 What if you woke up to a new world view tomorrow, so vivid and clear that you could walk through the door and leave all your fears, troubles and suffering behind?
-How freely you would roam with love knowing all is inter-connected.
+How freely you would roam with love in your heart, knowing all are inter-connected.
 I have endless love for all because everything I see and experience resides within me.

 We are all connected to the divine consciousness all of us, there is no difference between you and me as a soul.
 We travel through life with this heavy baggage of convictions of being separated.
 False convictions that convince you that you need to become better, be less than, be more of and strive to become someone who you know you are not.
-This is a course through life which most of us deal with, basically living out someone else’s wishes and hopes for us and disregarding the inner child’s dreams for our own lives.
+This is a course through life which most of us deal with, basically living out someone else’s wishes and hopes for us and disregarding the inner child’s dreams for what we wish to accomplish in our own lives.
 We don’t recognize what we want until we are in silence with our soul.
 When you allow silence to come into your life all that is within will come shining through if you allow it lovingly.
 So many people are living in fear and resentment of not being good enough, blaming their parents or other people that have made them feel bad about not being accepted.
 Or maybe you are even blaming yourself and punishing you for not being the one you dreamt of.
 I feel for you, I was there myself and I needed to tell myself that blaming myself for it didn’t make it any better, only love does.
-Remember that next time you go down the path on blaming others for what they have done unto you and ask yourself this question.
+Remember that next time you go down the path of blaming others for what they have done unto you and ask yourself this question.
 “Can I be responsible for the actions of others?” or “Can I only be responsible for giving myself all the blessings I need in life?”
 Knowing that this shift in thought can help you accept this path to healing as a second chance to love and begin a new life.

 Correcting the Imbalances of the World